Category Archives: Blogfests

 Most Creative Use of a Love Triangle

-Sleeper Hit (Book I Found So Awesome I Wish it Was Hyped More)
+Sleeper Hit (Novel So Awesome I Wish It’d Been Hyped More)

-The Class of 2012: YA Superlatives Blogfest – Elements of Fiction
+Class of 2014: YA Superlatives Blogfest ELEMENTS OF FICTION

-The Class of 2012: YA Superlative Blogfest (hosted by Jessica LoveTracey NeithercottAlison Miller, and me) runs Monday, December 17th through Thursday, December 20th.
-All of the awesome people who are participating in the blogfest (YOU, I hope!) will highlight favorite books published 2012 using a variety of super fun superlative categories.
-The Class of 2012: YA Superlative Blogfest is about promoting extraordinary young adult books, so if you haven’t already, draft a post, hop down to the end of this post, and sign up to participate.
-We can’t wait to see your favorite reads of 2012!
+The Class of 2014: YA Superlative Blogfest (hosted by Jessica LoveTracey NeithercottAlison Miller, and me) runs Monday, December 15th through Thursday, December 18th and will highlight favorite books published in 2014 using a variety of fun superlative categories.
+The Class of 2014: YA Superlative Blogfest is all about promoting the extraordinary young adult books published this year, so if you haven’t already, draft a post and sign up to participate at the end of this post.
+We can’t wait to see your favorite reads of 2014!

 Elements of Fiction